javier-fg/mqtt-spb-wrapper/README.md

 In the following example (simple_spb_example.py), two entities are created:

-- **SCADA host entity** - The entity will listen to all domain messages and produce some debug messages ( see callbaks ).
+- **SCADA host entity** - The entity will listen to all group messages and produce some debug messages ( see callbaks ).
 Virtually through the SCADA entity, we will subscribe to the EoND entity, so we can trigger an event when the real EoND publishes the value = 2, then the SCADA will send the "rebirth" command to the EoND.
 - **EoND entity** - This entity, as in the previous example, will publish a counter value periodically.
 The entity has enabled the "rebirth" command.
 When the SCADA entity received the data value=2 from the EoND, SCADA entity will send the "rebirth" command message, and this EoND entity will publish the birth message.

 ``` python